Chapter 18.38

 18.38.090 Special flood hazard area.

 A. The special flood hazard area (SFHA) is the area subject to flooding by the base flood and subject to the provisions of this chapter.
-It is identified by the Federal Emergency Management Agency in a scientific and engineering report entitled, “Flood Insurance Study for Thurston County, Washington and Incorporated Areas,” dated October 16, 2012, and any revisions thereto, with an accompanying Flood Insurance Rate Map (FIRM) for Thurston County, Washington and Incorporated Areas, dated October 16, 2012, and any revisions thereto, which are hereby adopted by reference and declared to be a part of this chapter.
-The flood insurance study and the FIRM are on file at Tumwater City Hall, 555 Israel Road SW, Tumwater, Washington 98501.
+It is identified by the Federal Emergency Management Agency in a scientific and engineering report entitled, “Flood Insurance Study for Thurston County, Washington and Incorporated Areas,” dated May 8, 2024, and any revisions thereto, with an accompanying Flood Insurance Rate Map (FIRM) for Thurston County, Washington, and Incorporated Areas, dated May 8, 2024, and any revisions thereto, which are hereby adopted by reference and declared to be a part of this chapter.
+The flood insurance study (FIS) and the FIRM are on file at Tumwater City Hall, 555 Israel Road SW, Tumwater, Washington 98501.

-B. Upon receipt of a floodplain development permit application, the floodplain administrator shall compare the elevation of the site to the base flood elevation.
+B. Upon receipt of a floodplain development permit application, the floodplain administrator shall compare the elevation of the site to the base flood elevation (BFE).
 A development project is not subject to the requirements of this chapter if it is located on land that can be shown to be:

 1. Outside the protected area; and

-2. Higher than the base flood elevation as demonstrated by an elevation certificate.
+2. Higher than the BFE as demonstrated by an elevation certificate.

 The floodplain administrator shall inform the applicant that the project will still be subject to the flood insurance purchase requirements unless the owner receives a letter of map amendment from FEMA.